- ANTIOXIDANT SCIENCE

 Essentially, mitochondria are tiny power plants, that combine the food we eat with the oxygen we breathe and turn this into the fuel our cells need to work - and we need to live.

-Mitochondria have a double membrane, which is a unique feature that enables them to perform a number of special biochemical reactions - such as cellular respiration, which is the name given to the body’s energy production process.
-The fuel we produce is called Adenosine Triphosphate, or ATP.
+Mitochondrial DNA is the separate DNA in mitochondria which is responsible for containing the instructions needed for making different components of the mitochondria.
+The mitochondrial membrane consists of a double membrane, which is a unique feature that enables them to perform a number of special biochemical reactions - such as oxidative phosphorylation and cellular respiration, which is the name given to the body's energy production process.
+Through a process called respiration, mitochondria produce energy for cells by oxidizing substances that are synthesized in the cytosol of the cell, a process known as the citric acid cycle.
+The fuel that is then produced is called Adenosine Triphosphate (ATP).
 ATP is considered by scientists to be the energy currency of life.

 Energy fuels all of our life support activities.